 The Group's share of its associate's post-acquisition profits or losses is recognised in the consolidated income statement; its share of post-acquisition movements in equity is recognised in reserves.
 The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
-When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate.
+When the Group's share of losses is an associate equal or exceeds its interest in the associate, including any other unsecured receivables, the Group losses, full or losses, unless it has incurred obligations or made payments on behalf of the associate for IDENTIFICATION PURPOSE ONLY